-White-tailed Deer Biology
+White-tailed Deer on Fire Island

-Deer population studies at Fire Island National Seashore reveal that there are approximately 300-500 white-tailed deer on Fire Island, and about 140 deer at the William Floyd Estate.
+Deer population studies at Fire Island National Seashore reveal that there are approximately 300-400 white-tailed deer on Fire Island, and about 140 deer at the William Floyd Estate.

 Deer density, or the number of deer per square mile (DPSM), varies widely between locations on Fire Island.
-(This number is frequently provided as "deer per square kilometer," or deer/km2, in many studies.
-For a long, narrow landform like Fire Island, each square mile may be the equivalent of 3-5 linear miles of the barrier island, depending upon its width.)
+This number is frequently provided as "deer per square kilometer," or deer/km2, in many studies.
+For a long, narrow landform like Fire Island, each square mile may be the equivalent of 3-5 linear miles of the barrier island, depending upon its width.

 At the 613-acre William Floyd Estate, deer density is about 140 DPSM or 54 deer/km2.